 7 Breaches of the Code of Ethics

-7.1 If the Board of Directors becomes aware that a member is in serious breach of the Association’s Code of Ethics, including behavior prejudicing the Association, it shall investigate the alleged claim to determine whether the Code has been breached or the alleged behavior is prejudicial and determine what action needs to be taken should the member be found guilty.
+7.1 If the Board of Directors becomes aware that a member is in serious breach of the Association’s Code of Ethics, including behaviour prejudicing the Association, it shall investigate the alleged claim to determine whether the Code has been breached or the alleged behaviour is prejudicial and determine what action needs to be taken should the member be found guilty.
 The member who is alleged to have breached the Code of Ethics or has behaved in a manner prejudicial to the Association, shall be given the opportunity to present their case to the Board of Directors before a final decision is made.

 7.2 The Association Secretary shall record all particulars of the alleged act, the evidence for and against the alleged act and the grounds upon which the Board’s decision is made.

 7.3 The Board of Directors, in determining the penalty that shall be imposed on a member who has been found guilty, may apply one or more of the following:

 - Require the member to stand down from any office he holds as as a Director

 - Rule that the member is not able to stand for election as a Director or to any other office for a given period

 8.1 The Board of Directors shall comprise of elected members.

 - The Chair Person and Vice Chairman remain members of the Board.

 - The Association Secretary, Treasurer and/or Membership Secretary will also be Directors of the Association or they may be members who are ex-officio members of the Board.

 - The Executive Committee (Administration) shall comprise the Chair Person, the Association Secretary, the Membership Secretary and/or the Treasurer.